coroq-com/coroq-router/README.md

 - You want a visual representation of your route hierarchy
 - You prefer array-based configuration over annotations/attributes
 - You're building a small application or API
-- You value code simplicity (entire implementation is under 60 lines)
+- You value code simplicity and composability

 ## Notes

 - PHP 8.0+ required
 - Empty string keys (`''`) match empty path segments
 - Non-existent routes throw RouteNotFoundException
+- CatchAllRouter provides a simple way to handle fallback routes
 - No regex, no named parameters, just simple path segment matching
 - Can be used with PSR-15 middleware by processing the returned handlers